cockroachdb/docs/v19.2/multi-region-database.md

 toc: true
 ---

 This page walks you through creating a database schema for an example multi-region application.
-It is the second section of the [Develop and Deploy a Multi-Region Web Application](multi-region-overview.html) guide.
+It is the second section of the [Develop and Deploy a Multi-Region Web Application](multi-region-overview.html) tutorial.

 ## Before you begin

-Before you begin this section, complete the previous section of the guide, [MovR: An Example Multi-Region Use-Case](multi-region-use-case.html).
-After you are familiar with the fictional vehicle-sharing company MovR, and the challenges that global companies can solve by building multi-region applications, you should be ready to create a database schema for the application's database.
+Before you begin this section, complete the previous section of the tutorial, [MovR: An Example Multi-Region Use-Case](multi-region-use-case.html).

 ## The `movr` database